cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - We represent the neutral element G.I by using the encoding of the "error" result case from the G.scalar\_mult\_vfy method above.

+### Verification tests

+For Short-Weierstrass curves verification tests according to {{verification}} SHALL consider encodings of the point at infinity and an encoding of a point not on the group.

+# Implementation verification {#verification}

+Any CPace implementation MUST be tested against invalid or weak point attacks.
+Implementation MUST be verified to abort upon conditions where G.scalar\_mult\_vfy functions outputs G.I.
+For testing an implementation it is RECOMMENDED to include weak or invalid points in MSGa and MSGb and introduce this in a protocol run.
+It SHALL be verified that the abort condition is properly handled.

+Corresponding test vectors are given in the appendix for all recommended cipher suites.

 # Security Considerations {#sec-considerations}

 A security proof of CPace is found in {{CPacePaper}}.
 This proof covers all recommended cipher suites included in this document.
 In the following sections we describe how to protect CPace against several attack families, such as relay-, length extension- or side channel attacks.
 We also describe aspects to consider when deviating from recommended cipher suites.

 ## Party identifiers and relay attacks